 The main room was multifunctional, a dining room during the day and bedroom at night.
 The bed was a futon (布団 – the typical Japanese bed on the floor) which was kept inside the room’s wardrobe.
 Before going to sleep, one of the staff members will prepare the room for you.
 In the morning, the same person will rearrange the room again in order to enjoy the room as a living room.
 That is perfect!

 Inside the wardrobe, there was another surprise: a yukata (浴衣)!
 It is a really comfortable cotton easy-to-wear kimono.
-Many ryokans offer it as comfortable attire to wear as you walk around the facilities of the hotel.
+Many ryokan offer it as comfortable attire to wear as you walk around the facilities of the hotel.
 As there are usually nearby hot springs, these clothes are very practical to put on and take off easily.
 In winter they also offer you a tanzen (丹前 – a jacket ), so you can go outside without getting cold.

-The private onsen of Tensui Ryokan
+The Private Onsen of Tensui Ryokan

 After having a rest in the room, I put on my yukata and went for a walk around the outside of the property to get to the private onsen.
 The stroll was short but full of natural elements: trees, moss, water, rocks… it was a daydream.
 I visited during February and the environment had a charming Tim Burton film’s style.